mitudinh12/mitudinh12/README.md

 ### 💻 What project i am currently working on
-- To be revealed soon ...
+- Android and iOS projects coming soon ...

 ### 📫 Where to find me